David Sheldrick: World War II

 Educated at the Canford School, David Sheldrick returned to Kenya until World War II began in 1939.
 He served in the King's African Rifles (KAR), seeing active service in Abyssinia and Burma.
 He was promoted to Major, the youngest officer in the KAR to achieve this rank.

 Tsavo

 At the age of 28 in 1948, David Sheldrick became the founder Warden of Tsavo, Kenya's largest National Park.
-He had to deal with the problem of armed poachers, which he was forced to combat by utilizing staff from the Game Department and National Parks.
-He studied every facet of the elephants' lifestyle on the preserve, collecting data on their food sources, and, along with his wife, Daphne, rescuing and hand-rearing vulnerable elephants, rhinos and antelopes.
+He had to deal with armed poachers, which he was forced to combat by utilizing staff from the Game Department and National Parks.
+He studied every facet of the elephants' lifestyle on the preserve, collecting data on their food sources, and, along with his wife, Daphne, rescuing and hand-rearing vulnerable elephants.

 Sheldrick helped to develop the Tsavo's infrastructure.
 There were no roads or buildings when he first arrived.
 He paved 1,087 kilometres of tourist all-weather roads, 853 miles of administrative roads and 287 kilometres of anti-poaching tracks.
 He also oversaw the construction of a concrete causeway across the Galana River.